alexocn/m365_bms_monitor/README.md

 `src/m365_bms_activator.ino` - simple code for activation of the battery only(ignores output from the battery).
 Work with any kind of Arduino compatible device(UNO, Nano, ESP8266/ESP32).

+`src/m365_esp32BLE_emulator.ino` - BLE emulator using ESP32 to test phone app.
+It does not support BMS connection and has messages hardcoded.

-`src/m365_esp32BLE_emulator.ino` - full BLE emulator using ESP32.
+`src/m365_esp32BLE_bmsmonitor.ino` - full BLE emulator using ESP32.
 Not only it activates the battery but also allows connection M365Tools android app to monitor it's health including individual cell voltages.

 **I have tested it with BMS 1.1.5 version which uses 55AA protocol.
 Newer BMS might use newer 5AA5 protocol so the code will have to be slightly modified.
 I am too lazy to upgrade and therefore have no way of testing newer BMS.**